Jack Adams: Coaching and managing career

 Soon after his retirement, he became coach and general manager of the second-year Detroit Cougars at the suggestion of NHL president Frank Calder.

 At first, the team struggled under his leadership, making the playoffs only two times in his first five years at the helm.
 A name change to the Detroit Falcons in 1930 did not improve the team's performance.
 Detroit's fortunes changed in 1932, when Chicago grain merchant James E. Norris bought the Falcons and renamed them the Detroit Red Wings.
 Norris gave the Red Wings the financing they needed to become an NHL power.
 Adams led the team to three Stanley Cups before stepping down in 1947 to concentrate on his duties as general manager.
 His coaching career tallied 413 wins, 390 losses, and 161 ties, including a 52–52–1 coaching record in the playoffs.
 Most of those wins came without a contract; when Norris bought the team he'd torn up Adams' contract and given him a year on his job on probation and a handshake.
-As it turned out, one year became 15 years.
-He was the winningest coach in Red Wings history until Mike Babcock passed him late in the 2013-14 season.
+As it turned out, one year became 15 years as head coach and 31 as general manager; after 1932 he never signed a formal contract with the Red Wings.
+He was the winningest coach in Red Wings history until Mike Babcock passed him late in the 2013–14 season.

 By 1947, Adams had built a farm system that produced Alex Delvecchio, Terry Sawchuk, Ted Lindsay, Red Kelly, Sid Abel, and most notably Gordie Howe.
-It was this core group of players that led the Red Wings to seven straight regular-season first-place finishes from 1948 to 1955, along with four more Cups—making Adams the only man to have his name on the Stanley Cup as a player, coach, and general manager.
+It was this core group of players that led the Red Wings to an NHL-record seven straight regular-season first-place finishes from 1948 to 1955; no NHL team before or since has finished with the league's best record more than three times in a row.
+Along the way, they won four more Cups, making Adams the only man to have his name on the Stanley Cup as a player, coach, and general manager.
+During this time, many inside and outside Detroit thought the Red Wings would rule the NHL for years to come.

-Adams was known for being wary of letting his teams get complacent, and was not shy about orchestrating blockbuster trades to keep them on their toes—a philosophy which won him the nickname "Trader Jack."
+Despite this, even at the peak of the Red Wings' dominance, Adams was known for being wary of letting his teams get complacent.
+He was not shy about orchestrating blockbuster trades to keep them on their toes—a philosophy which won him the nickname "Trader Jack."
 His impulse was slightly restrained after Norris died in 1952 and was succeeded by his daughter, Marguerite Norris.
 She and Adams never got along very well.
 While she could have summarily fired Adams since he was still without a contract, she did not do so.